tailwindlabs/tailwindcss-jit/README.md

   }
 ```

-> If you are using autoprefixer, make sure you are on the latest version using `npm install -D autoprefixer@latest`, there's a bug in older versions that makes it incompatible with this library.
+> If you are using autoprefixer, make sure you are on the latest version using `npm install -D autoprefixer@latest` — there's a bug in older versions that makes it incompatible with this library.

 Configure the `purge` option in your `tailwind.config.js` file with all of your template paths: